All Products

 Note

-• This feature is available only after you enable the cloud-native adaptive decoding service.
+• This feature is enabled only after you activate the cloud-native adaptive decoding value-added service.
 You need to submit a Yida form to request license authorization.

 • The cloud-native adaptive decoding value-added service includes dynamic delivery of hardware decoding compatibility data and adaptive fallback from H.265 to H.264 streams.